Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: System Functions and API Overview

 \subsection{Node Setup}

+\GlobalpingSystemName{} has a distributed architecture through a network of community-hosted nodes.
+Geographic diversity is vital for \GlobalpingSystemName{} to enable users to conduct network performance measurements from a variety of locations worldwide, but the distribution of nodes can be biased toward densely populated areas, such as urban areas.
+To mitigate this bias, \GlobalpingSystemName{} allows users to select specific countries, cities, or regions when making measurement requests, and then shows the probe location for each result so users can evaluate geographic representation and potential bias.

-We have used both terms, node, and probe, interchangeably throughout this paper. \SystemName{} has a distributed architecture via a network of community-hosted nodes.
-Geographic diversity is a core feature of \SystemName{}, as it enables users to conduct network performance measurements from a variety of locations around the world.
-Users need a server or virtual machine with at least one vCPU and 512 MB of RAM. \SystemName{} only requires the user to install Docker and pull its image.
-If users need to set up multiple nodes, \SystemName{} provides an automation script for the probe setup in Linux servers. \SystemName{} also has a Podman alternative for users not using Docker.
+Users need a server or virtual machine with at least one vCPU and 512 MB of RAM. \GlobalpingSystemName{} only requires the user to install Docker and pull its image.
+If users need to set up multiple nodes, \GlobalpingSystemName{} provides an automated script to install probes on Linux servers. \GlobalpingSystemName{} also has a Podman alternative for users who do not use Docker.

+To the best of our knowledge, Globalping is the first platform of its kind to officially adopt containerization, although other tools, such as RIPE ATLAS, have unofficial and community support for containerization.
+This approach significantly lowers the barrier to entry for hosting a probe.
+If users need to set up multiple nodes, Globalping provides an automation script to install probes on Linux servers.